ArvindRoshaan/tutorial-broad-search-word-document-embedding/README.md

 **Modeled in Python**

-**Note:** The examples/screenshots below do not show the top results for each search, because the top results all contain the exact search term (which is nothing special).
-But as we go down (descending cosine similarity), we begin to see tweets that don't contain the search term, but are still valid results.

 ###Examples:

 **Note:** The examples/screenshots below do not show the top results for each search, because the top results all contain the exact search term (which is nothing special).
-But as we go down (descending cosine similarity), we begin to see tweets that don't contain the search term, but are still valid results.
+But as we go down (descending cosine similarity), we begin to see tweets that don't contain the search term, but potentially have the same context as the search query.
+In the examples below, the results are around the 500th 'closest' tweets to the given search term.

 ![Mosquito](https://github.com/sgrvinod/Implement-a-Broad-Search-Feature-by-Combining-Word-and-Document-Embeddings/blob/master/examples/mosquito.png?raw=true)